-All motorcycle operators must wear a protective helmet if they are in their 1st year of licensure, holding learner’s or instructor’s permits, or under age 18.
+All motorcycle operators must wear a protective helmet if they are in their 1st year of licensure, hold learner’s or instructor’s permits, or are under age 18.
 Passengers under age 18 are required to wear a protective helmet.

 Applicants are eligible for a learner’s permit at age 16, after passing a vision test and written test.

-Applicants for motorcycle licenses between the ages of 16 and 18 must have the notarized consent of a parent, guardian, or spouse, proof that they have completed a novice motorcycle training course.
+16- and 17-year-old applicants for motorcycle licenses must have the notarized consent of a parent, guardian, or spouse, and proof that they have completed a novice motorcycle training course.

 All applicants who want to obtain a motorcycle endorsement must satisfactorily complete a novice motorcycle training course.

 Classes are offered through the CT Department of Transportation’s Connecticut Rider Education Program (ConRep) at certain locations throughout the state.
 A list of locations may be found at the Connecticut DOT.

 Learner’s permit and provisional license holders under age 18 may not transport any passenger on a motorcycle for six months after the issuance of a motorcycle endorsement.
 Permit holders age 18 and older may not transport passengers for 90 days after the issuance of a motorcycle endorsement.

 Maximum noise level when vehicle is traveling 35 mph or less in soft site: 78 decibels.

 Maximum noise level when vehicle is traveling 35 mph or less in hard site: 80 decibels.